wying3/cnf-certification-automation-with-dci/README.md

 Name                     | Default                                                                    | Description
 -------------------      | ------------                                                               | -------------
-attach_product_listing   | false                                                                      | If set to true, it would attach product-listing to Openshift-cnf certification project. create_cnf_project       | false                                                                      | If set to true, it would create a new Openshift-cnf certification project. cnf_name                 | None                                                                       | If defined, it would create Openshift-cnf certification project for vendor validated, cnf_name format: `CNF25.8 + OCP4.12`
+create_cnf_project       | false                                                                      | If set to true, it would create a new Openshift-cnf certification project. cnf_name                 | None                                                                       | If defined, it would create Openshift-cnf certification project for vendor validated, cnf_name format: `CNF25.8 + OCP4.12`